-Tec 5 Albert Hampschir from Philadelphia, Pa. recounted an amusing in-cident at the start of the assault boat crossing.
-Tec 5 John Barmonte of Cincinnati, Ohio, Pfc.
+Tec 5 Albert Hampschir from Philadelphia, Pa. recounted an amusing incident at the start of the assault boat crossing.

+Tec 5 John Barmonte of Cincinnati,

+Ohio, Pfc.
 Ray Pike and Pvt.
+James

-James Beeler both from Pittsburg, Pa. shov-ed off in their assault boat ahead of
+Beeler both from Pittsburg, Pa. shoved off in their assault boat ahead of

-Arlene Francis, on the Blue network's Blind Date program, asked a service man: "What were you before you joined up?"
-"Perfectly contented," was his brisk reply.
-On the front window of a Louisville, Ky grocery store was written: "Boy wunted".
+On the front window of a Louisville, Ky grocery store was written: "Boy wanted".
 Below was scribbled: "I want one, too.
 Jeanne."

 Taking the 3rd battalion across the schedule.
-As they reached mid-river, Weser River via assault boats, building they looked around and saw they were
+As they reached mid-river, Weser River via assault boats, building they looked around and saw they were of Steckby Forest